Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Applications

 I do not care about the applications, especially for the third pillar.
-It is not important because you rarely use it and you have to do very little with it.
+It is unimportant because you rarely use it and have to do very little with it.

-VIAC offers a mobile application and a web application.
-And I feel like both applications are quite good.
+VIAC offers a mobile and a web application.
+Both applications are pretty good.
 They look good and are very easy to use.
-I think that they did a great job of polishing the applications.
+They did a great job of polishing them.

 On the criteria of applications, VIAC is slightly better than Finpension 3a.
 Their mobile application feels a little better, but nothing significant.